mendesbarreto/mendesbarreto/README.md

 #### Bio
 * 👷🏻 Current working at [Xpertsea](https://xpertsea.com) as Software Engineering Manager
 * 💪🏻 Strong knowloge on iOS mobile development and Software development in General.
-* ❤️ Passionated by automation CI/CD
+* ❤️ Passion for automation CI/CD
 * 👪 Father and husband of the most beautiful women in the world.
 * 📧 [How to reach me](https://linktr.ee/mendesbarreto?utm_source=linktree_profile_share&ltsid=dd994d10-8de0-4587-bcc5-e459f4f92fa9)